ropensci/software-review/.github/ISSUE_TEMPLATE/A-submit-software-for-review.md

 ## Technical checks

 Confirm each of the following by checking the box.

+- [ ] I have read the [guide for authors](https://devguide.ropensci.org/guide-for-authors.html) and [rOpenSci packaging guide](https://devguide.ropensci.org/building.html).

 This package:

 - [ ] does not violate the Terms of Service of any service it interacts with.
 - [ ] has a CRAN and OSI accepted license.